Spark Energy is now Ovo

 1) Has Spark Energy gone bust?

-Spark Energy ceased trading in late 2018.
+Spark Energy ceased trading independently in late 2018.
 It cited “increasingly tough tradition conditions” as its reason for closing.

 2) Who has taken over Spark Energy?